MapsPeople/docs/collections/_cms/index.md

 - **Room Identifier:** This can be edited.

-- **Active (display and searchable):** If required, select a time period during which the Location will be visible, leave empty if it should always be shown.
+- **"Active to and from":** If required, select a time period during which the Location will be active.
+"Active" in this case means it is visible on the map, and shows up in search results.
+Leave the date fields empty if the Location should always be displayed

 - **Location History:** Contains a list of all changes made to a Location.
 Data comes from the MapsIndoors Audit Log functionality.